andyt530/py-az2tf/README.md

 There should hopefully be no subsequent additions or deletions reported by the terraform plan command as all the approriate terraform configuration files will have have automatically been created.

 ## Requirements & Prerequisites
-+ The tool is written for the bash shell script and has been tested on a MAC
++ The tool is written for the bash shell script & Python2 and has been tested on a MAC
 + Azure cli2 **version 2.0.55 or higher** needs to be installed and you need a login with at least "Read" priviledges
 + terraform **version v0.11.11** needs to be installed
-+ jq see:  https://stedolan.github.io/jq/  (On macOS also available via $ brew install jq)
++ Python v2.7